VERSION JULY 1, 2021

 - Any purchase order provided by Government Entity, to the extent not superseded by the above listed documents and only to the extent applicable to the product and quantities purchased.

 2. Applicable Laws and Dispute Resolution

 2.1 The governing law for the formal legal action shall be the governing laws of the city, county, state, or province and nation of the Government Entity listed herein.
-Government Agency may opt to specify a particular law or laws applicable to the data it is supplying to Provider; provided, however, that doing so does not excuse Provider from compliance with all applicable laws.
+Government Entity may opt to specify a particular law or laws applicable to the data it is supplying to Provider; provided, however, that doing so does not excuse Provider from compliance with all applicable laws.
 Any data that must be kept in confidence under such laws shall be considered "Protected Data".

 2.2 The parties agree to strike in its entirety all references to arbitration in Provider's Terms of Service and Privacy Policies.
 The parties agree in good faith to use the following lower-cost options to resolve disputes before resorting to court action:

 - negotiation between representatives with the authority to settle the controversy.

 - if negotiations do not resolve the matter, then:

 - If the matter is in the subject matter jurisdiction of the Copyright Claims Board, and the Copyright Claims Board accepts the matter, to use the Copyright Claims Board to resolve the matter;

 - If the total amount in controversy is less than $100,000, to use virtual mediation through JAMSconnect or another online mediator of Government Entity's choosing; and